Bennett Barouch, Senior Software Executive

 Management expertise in product strategy, feature definition, staffing, product roadmaps, internal and external presentations, engineering management, agile product development process, and inter-disciplinary team relationships and efficiency.

-Certified in ITIL, and as both a Scrum Master and a Scrum Product Owner, as well as being an experienced hands-on engineer and leader.
+Certified in ITIL Foundations, and as both a Scrum Master and a Scrum Product Owner, as well as being an experienced hands-on engineer and leader.

-Accomplishments: Improved scalability of secure networking infrastructure, and moving the organization toward a more agile development model.
-With ISE serving as the super-enhanced AAA server at the heart of your network's security, employees and customers can BYOD (bring your own device) and get onto the network in a way that protects the host network and attached resources, allowing each user access to only that portion of the network permitted to them based on who they are, where they are, what device they are using, the state of the device, and other situational factors.
+With ISE serving as an enhanced AAA server at the heart of the network's security, employees and visitors can BYOD (bring your own device) and get onto the network while allowing each user access to only that portion of the network and those devices permitted to them based on who they are, where they are, what device they are using, the state of the device, and other situational factors.
+I managed about 40 people distributed between the US and Israel.

 Vice President of Engineering, Platform Group

-Accomplishments: Established the company's first-ever QA team, and first-ever security engineering team.
+IT trouble ticketing, inventorying, and change management.
+Established the company's first-ever QA team, and first-ever security engineering team.
 Eliminated over half of a huge inherited load of backlogged defects and produced the company's most reliable release to that date.
+I managed about 40 people split between Northern and Southern California.

 Vice President of Engineering

-Accomplishments: Established the company's first-ever architecture team, and mentored an entire set of just-promoted, inexperienced managers while transitioning from waterfall to agile methodologies.
+Consumer-facing web-based financial software.
+Established the company's first-ever architecture team, and mentored an entire set of just-promoted, remote, inexperienced managers while transitioning from waterfall to agile methodologies.
 Implemented a plugin architecture that allowed third parties to add apps that make use of the company's financial data-mining engine.
+I managed a global team about 120 people in the US and India.

 Vice President of Engineering & Product Management